muxi2010sdo/Plaza-VC-Reduced/README.md

-### Please note that this repository is a subset of the "Windows-Camera" repo, owned by Microsoft.
+### Please note that this repository is a subset of the "microsoft/Windows-Camera" repo, owned by Microsoft.